 All cows must have access to clean water and a well-balanced, nutritious diet.
 Freedom from hunger and thirst provides cows with their most basic needs allowing them to remain in good health and full of energy.
 This is a basic and vital need for cows, just as it is for all animals.

-One of these Freedoms is: freedom from hunger and thirst.
-In this section, you will learn about this freedom and how you can make sure your cow has what he/she needs to be freed from hunger and thirst.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Hunger and Thirst.
+In this section you will learn about this freedom and how you can make sure your cows have what they need to be free from hunger and thirst.

 Cows need a lot of water, especially when it is hot.
 Some adult cows will drink over 100 litres a day!